monoscope-tech/apitoolkit-landing/blog/how-to-generate-automated-api-documentation/index.md

 Another chunk of developers managed hand-rolled swagger files, but these swagger files were almost always out of date with the actual in-production APIs, because it was common that small changes happened to the APIs but the developer never remembered to also update the swagger files.

-## What is APIToolkit doing about Automated Documentation?
+## What is monoscope doing about Automated Documentation?

 Documentation simply can’t be a manual process.
 Developers rarely remember to update it.
 Moreover, even with the teams we interviewed who automated the documentation generation, the documentation quality was usually skeletal at best.
 Basically, only a few teams went the extra step of including field-level documentation where they explain what different fields meant.